 A lovely slice of broadleaf woodland creating a wildlife corridor, joining and contrasting with the large coniferous plantations of this remote valley.

-In recent Government announcements, we have taken the decision to close the bird hides on all our nature reserves.
+We have taken the decision to close the bird hides on all our nature reserves.
 The safety of our staff, volunteers and the public are paramount to us, and we are doing all we can to support the collective social effort we must all be making at this difficult time.

 The sheer variety of trees, plants, birds and butterflies fills this reserve with year-round colour – and enjoy fantastic views of the Clwydian Range!